-rigure 13.2.1.2.
-Dampie Wieness Statement and Referral 500 And
+Figure 13.2.1.2.
+Sample Witness Statement and Referral Job Aid

 WITNESS STATEMENT:

 Date and time of complaint:

 Name of Caller:

 Home phone number:

 Daytime phone number:

 Occupation:

-Aviation Experience:

-Name of Person Involved:

-Aircraft Registration Marks:

-(or description)

-Description of Complaint:

-REFERRALS CHECKLIST:

-1. Air Operator Service: Call appropriate air operator if issue of complaint

-2. Aircraft Noise: Call appropriate facility/agency or affected entities

-3. Aerodrome Security: Call Aerodrome Manager at

-4. For Aerodrome Hazards: Call Aerodrome Manager at

-5. Military Aircraft: Call appropriate military facility/unit at

-6. Air Traffic Service: Appropriate ATS facility at

-7. Near Mid air Collision: Appropriate ATS facility at

-8. Criminal Activity: Local police at

-9. Dangerous Goods: Call appropriate certificate holder (Air Operator or Preparer) or Aerodrome Manager at

-10. Navigational Facilities: Call responsible ATS facility at

-11. Aviation Medical: Call the Aviation Medicine Division at

-12. GACA Management: Notify GACA General Manager
+Aviation Experience: Name of Person Involved: Aircraft Registration Marks: (or description) Description of Complaint: REFERRALS CHECKLIST: 1.
+Air Operator Service: Call appropriate air operator if issue of complaint 2.
+Aircraft Noise: Call appropriate facility/agency or affected entities 3.
+Aerodrome Security: Call Aerodrome Manager at -· 4.
+For Aerodrome Hazards: Call Aerodrome Manager at 5.
+Military Aircraft: Call appropriate military facility/unit at · 6.
+Air Traffic Service: Appropriate ATS facility at 7.
+Near Mid air Collision: Appropriate ATS facility at 8.
+Criminal Activity: Local police at 9.
+Dangerous Goods: Call appropriate certificate holder (Air Operator or Preparer) Manager at or Aerodrome 10.
+Navigational Facilities: Call responsible ATS facility at · 11.
+Aviation Medical: Call the Aviation Medicine Division at · 12.
+GACA Management: Notify GACA General Manager

+Inspector Data

-Inspector: Date:
+Inspector:

 [Note: Inspector should sign and date to attest to the information's accuracy.]

 Figure 13.2.1.3.
-Sample Letter of Closing Out a Complaint That Requires Further Action
+Sample Letter of Closing Out a Compl aint That Requires Further Action

 GACA LETTERHEAD

 Date

 Name

 Address

 Dear,

-This letter responds to your inquiry on [insert date complaint was received] regarding [insert brief description of the nature of the complaint].
-Our findings indicate that further action may be warranted and we will investigate.
-If you have any additional information, please contact this office as soon as possible.
+description of the nature of the complaint].
+Our fi te complaint was received] regarding [insert brief indings indicate that further action may be warranted al information, please contact this office as soon as

-Thank you for your concern and cooperation in this matter.
+Thank you for your concern and cooperation in the nis matter.

 Sincerely,

 [Inspector's signature]

 Figure 13.2.1.4.
 Sample Letter of Closing a Complaint Without Further Action

 GACA LETTERHEAD

 Date

 Name

 Address

 Dear,

 This letter responds to your inquiry on [insert date complaint was received] regarding [insert brief description of the nature of the complaint].
 We have found insufficient evidence to proceed with noncompliance action, and we consider this matter closed.
 However, if you have any further information that would assist the GACA in pursuance of an action, please contact this office.

 Thank you for your concern and cooperation in this matter.

 Sincerely,

 [Inspector's signature]